 Dr. Liz Gulliford will speak on forgiveness from a psychological perspective.

 Liz obtained degrees in Theology and Religious Studies before moving into Psychology.
-She is currently Senior Lecturer in Positive Psychology at the University of Northampton, with a special interest in human strengths including forgiveness, gratitude, compassion, courage, and hope.
-Her research covers psychology, philosophy and education and has been widely published in journals and books.
+She is currently Senior Lecturer in Positive Psychology at the University of Northampton, with special interest in human strengths including forgiveness, gratitude, compassion, courage, and hope.

 Tim Newell will speak on forgiveness from a justice perspective.

-Tim trained as a teacher and worked with young people and adults within the Prison Service, ending his career as Governor of Grendon prison, a unique prison that provides a therapeutic community for some of the most difficult prisoners, with remarkable results.
-Since retirement he has worked on several projects to establish the effectiveness of restorative justice for both victims and offenders, and he helped to establish the Quaker initiative Circles of Support and Accountability for high risk, high need sex offenders, now an independent, national charity.
-He has written about murderers and life sentenced prisoners and about restorative justice in prisons, and he was the Swarthmore lecturer in 2000 on the subject of forgiveness, restorative justice and compassion.
+Before retirement, Tim was the Governor of Grendon prison, a unique prison that provides a therapeutic community for some of the most difficult prisoners.
+Since retirement he has worked on projects to establish how effective restorative justice is in meeting the needs of both victims and offenders, and he helped to establish the Quaker initiative Circles of Support and Accountability for high risk high need sex offenders, now an independent, national charity.
+He was the Swarthmore lecturer in 2000, speaking on the subject of forgiveness, restorative justice and compassion.